ecubrooks/Jamf-Scripts/softwareupdate-swiftdialog/README.md

 # macOS SoftwareUpdate Enforcement Script using SwiftDialog

-This script enforces **minor macOS updates** (within the same major version) by prompting users with [SwiftDialog](https://github.com/bartreardon/swiftDialog) and tracking deferrals.
+This script enforces **minor macOS updates** (within the same major version) or **major macOS upgrades** by prompting users with [SwiftDialog](https://github.com/bartreardon/swiftDialog) and tracking deferrals.
 It makes sure that Apple Silicon systems request authentication via password prompt and enforces updates after a set number of deferrals.

 ### softwareupdate-swiftdialog